MyNameIsTrez/MyNameIsTrez.github.io/_posts/2025-11-30-comptime-c-functions.md

 date: 2025-11-29 12:00:00 +0100
 ---

-Compile-time function execution is great, but what if you're stuck with C?
+Compile-time function execution is great, but what if you're stuck with C, and don't want to use evil C macros?

 The below programs compile `main()` down to the single `printf()` statement at the very end that prints that the test passed.